2lambda123/HP_Device_and_Bios-Hacking/README.md

 ```

-This device has an extra option for bios password.
+G5 as extra features then older elitebooks for bios password.
 It is possible to set security settings to "Ignore" the cmos jumper and reset reset button if pressed on motherboard.
 If the setting is set to IGNORE you are fucked, you will NOT not succeed in getting around without programmers. so if you try on this unit and do not understand why it does not work, it is precisely because it can ignore this that many other Elitedesk can NOT.

 #### The clip is easy to find, its under the below nvme disk (if you have two) and you can read the chip via a Soic Clip 8